Bread Machine Cuban Bread (Pan Cubano)

 ingredients needed to make Cuban bread.Pin

-• Use table or sea salt.
+• SALT: Use table or sea salt.
+Add extra if using kosher.

-• EGG WHITES: For a shiny glaze.
+• EGG WHITE: Whisked with water for a shiny glaze.

 Step-by-Step Instructions